Darfur ethnic violence endangers Sudan's peace plan | DW | 02.01.2020

 At least 48 people were killed and more than 200 injured in tribal fighting in Sudan's conflict-ridden Darfur, the Red Crescent reported Thursday.

-Fighting between Arabs and Masalit, an non-Arab ethnic group, erupted Sunday around El Geneina, the capital of West Darfur state, and lasted until Monday.
+Fighting between Arabs and Masalit, a non-Arab ethnic group, erupted Sunday around El Geneina, the capital of West Darfur state, and lasted until Monday.

 The fighting reportedly broke out after a row between two people, which led to Arab militiamen raiding camps for the internally displaced.